 Telephone Lifeline Assistance Program

-For qualified subscribers who are currently enrolled in the Telephone Lifeline Assistance Program, the program changes are as follows:
+For qualified subscribers who are currently enrolled in the Telephone Lifeline Assistance Program, the Program

 - Supplemental Security Income (SSI)